Gary A. Rendsburg: Books

-During his career, Rendsburg also has served as an adjunct faculty member, as a visiting faculty member, or as a visiting research fellow at the following institutions: Hebrew University, University of Oxford, University of Cambridge,Tyndale House, University of Sydney, University of California, Los Angeles, University of Pennsylvania, Colgate University, and Binghamton University.
+During his career, Rendsburg also has served as an adjunct faculty member, as a visiting faculty member, or as a visiting research fellow at the following institutions: Hebrew University, Bar-Ilan University, University of Oxford, University of Cambridge,Tyndale House, University of Sydney, Pontifical Biblical Institute, Getty Villa, University of California, Los Angeles, University of Pennsylvania, Colgate University, and Binghamton University.

 Rendsburg was awarded a National Endowment for the Humanities Fellowship for College Teachers in 1986-1987, enabling him to conduct research in Israel during that academic year.

 Rendsburg has traveled extensively in the Near East, he has participated in excavations at Tel Dor and Caesarea, and he has visited all the major archaeological sites of Israel, Egypt, and Jordan.

+Relevant to his work on medieval Hebrew manuscripts (see above), Rendsburg has studied manuscripts at the following libraries: Bodleian Library (Oxford), Cambridge University Library, Biblioteca Apostolica Vaticana, the National Library of Israel, the Library of Congress, Fisher Library of the University of Sydney, and others.